Vidant doctors emphasize importance of heart health during American Heart Month

 GREENVILLE, N.C.
 (WNCT) — February is American Heart Month.

 It’s a time for people to focus on their cardiovascular health.
-Vidant doctors said heart health often gets put on the back burner, but it’s not something we should take lightly.
+Vidant Medical doctors say heart health often gets put on the back burner, but it’s not something we should take lightly.

 Dr. Aundrea Oliver is a thoracic surgeon at Vidant and an assistant professor at ECU’s Brody School of Medicine.
 She said we can make improving cardiovascular health part of our everyday routines.